 Instructions

 - Melt butter and sugar.
-In a medium, heavy-bottomed saucepan, combine 1 cup butter, 1 cup sugar, 2 Tablespoons water, and 1 teaspoon salt over medium-low heat.
+In a medium, heavy-bottomed saucepan add 1 cup butter, 1 cup sugar, 2 Tablespoons water, and 1/2 teaspoon salt over medium-low heat.
 Stir frequently with a wooden spoon until the butter is melted and the sugar is dissolved.
 Leave the spoon in the pot and clip on a candy thermometer, if desired, being careful to not let it touch the bottom.

 - Stir.
 Stirring only occasionally, simmer until the caramel is a deep amber color and the thermometer reads 285°-290°F (takes about 20 minutes).
+You can go to 300 for a harder crack.
 Immediately remove from heat and stir in 1 teaspoon vanilla.

 - Pour into pan.
 Pour onto the baking sheet and let it spread.
 Cool 5 minutes.
 Sprinkle with 1 cup chocolate chips and let sit 10 minutes.